-Natural Resources Canada (NRCan) coordinates the collection of statistics for off-mine-site and on-mine-site expenditures for the exploration and deposit appraisal phases and the mine complex development phase.
+Natural Resources Canada (NRCan) coordinates the collection of statistics for off-mine-site and on-mine-site expenditures for the exploration and deposit appraisal phases, as well as the mine complex development phases, of mineral exploration.

 The Federal-Provincial/Territorial Committee on Mineral Statistics ensures harmonization of methodology and definitions on a national scale.
 Complete coverage of project evolution from exploration to mine production allows a better understanding of the components illustrated in the statistical tables.

 Looking for more statistics on exploration?
 This page offers links to statistical reports on mineral exploration.